Diffraction and Crystallographic Analysis

-cGMP and non GMP Services for the identification, characterization, structure determination, and quantification of crystalline and non-crystalline materials
+X-ray and Micro Electron Diffraction for the identification, phase characterization, structure determination, and quantification of crystalline and non-crystalline materials

-Experts in organic and inorganic X-ray diffraction (XRD) materials characterization, crystallography, data interpretation, thin film analysis, sample texture evaluation, monitoring of crystalline phase and structure.
+Experts in organic and inorganic materials diffraction analysis, crystallography, structure determination, data interpretation, and monitoring of crystalline phases.

-XRD is a nondestructive technique that provides detailed information about the crystallographic structure, chemical composition, and physical properties of materials.
+X-ray (PXRD, XRD, SCXRD) and micro crystal electron diffraction (MicroED) are nondestructive techniques that provide detailed information about the crystallographic structure, chemical composition, and physical properties of materials.
 XRD relies on the dual wave/particle nature of X-rays to obtain information about the structure of crystalline and non-crystalline materials.
 A primary use of the technique is the identification and characterization of compounds based on their diffraction pattern.
+MicroED was developed as a hybrid method that exploits the advantages of both electron microscopy and crystallography.
+The crystals required for MicroED can often be one-billionth the size of those needed for X-ray diffraction.

-We offer both cGMP and non GMP testing services.
+We offer both cGMP and non GMP structure analysis services as well as crystal growth and crystallographic refinement in house.
 Please see below for more detail about the services we offer.

 GMP SERVICES AVAILABLE